hzsrc/js-conditional-compile-loader/readme.md

 ````

 ### Config in webpack
-You should change webpack config like this:
+Change webpack config like this:
 See this sample: vue-element-ui-scaffold-webpack4(https://github.com/hzsrc/vue-element-ui-scaffold-webpack4)
+`js-conditional-compile-loader` needs to be add as step 1 for js files.
 ````js
 module: {
     rules: [